European Association of Electrical Contractors (AIE )

 It does this through research, providing information and advice, promoting training, new or revised regulations and codes of practice, inspection, investigation and enforcement.

 Institution of Engineering and Technology (IET)

-The IET Wiring Regulations are also published by the IET.
+The Wiring Regulations are also published by the IET.

 Scottish Electrical Charitable Training Trust (SECTT)

-SECTT is a non-profit making organisation that is concerned only with the training of apprentices within the SJIB Apprenticeship Scheme.
-The trust was established by SELECT and UNITE the Union who appoint an equal number of trustees as their representatives.
+The Trust was established by SELECT and Unite the Union who appoint an equal number of Trustees as their representatives.